Invisalign is a form of orthodontics that utilizes clear aligners to correct the alignment of teeth.

-Many dental insurance policies will cover a portion of Invisalign similarly to how they would cover traditional braces.
+Some dental insurances cover a portion of Invisalign similarly to how they cover traditional braces.
 Since dental insurances vary widely, it is best to have a financial coordinator discuss the benefits and percentage of covered benefits with you.
 Some insurance policies will pay a specific dollar amount if Invisalign is a covered benefit.

 If you don’t have dental coverage, you can expect to pay either in a single payment or pay over several months or years, depending on the extent of your Invisalign treatment.
 The average monthly cost without insurance is $100 per month.

 Dental insurance widely varies, but many larger insurance policies will cover a percentage of Invisalign.
 Others consider Invisalign a cosmetic treatment unlike traditional braces and will not cover any portion.
 The average coverage will depend on your individual insurance provider, and most dental insurances will cover between 25% to 50% of the treatment fee, leaving you with the balance.

 This means even if you and your friend both have Delta Dental, they may cover her Invisalign treatment at 30% while yours is only covered at 25%.
 Most dental insurance plans have a lifetime maximum, meaning once you meet that dollar amount, you will be responsible for any remaining or additional costs that you incur.